-Section 2A concerns the preparation of an evidence report for an SDP.
+In the event that SDPs are retained, section 2A concerns the preparation of an evidence report for an SDP.
 These provisions are similar to the evidence report process for LDPs.
 The evidence report will be submitted to the Scottish Ministers.
-The process has been referred to informally as a 'gatecheck'.
-All evidence reports will be the subject of an assessment by a person appointed by the Scottish Ministers, most probably one of the DPEA reporters, to assess whether the report contains "sufficient information to enable the strategic development planning authority to prepare a strategic development plan".
-It is not clear what constitutes "sufficient information" as the Bill gives no broad parameters in this respect.
-In relation to SDPs, there does not appear to be a further examination stage once the SDP has been prepared.
-We consider that an independent assessment (examination) of the plan is essential.
-We address a number of further matters in our comments relating to LDPs below.
+All evidence reports will be the subject of an assessment by a person appointed by the Scottish Ministers, most probably one of the DPEA reporters, to assess whether the report contains "sufficient information to enable the strategic development planning authority to prepare a strategic development plan".9 It is not clear what constitutes "sufficient information" as the Bill gives no broad parameters in this respect.
+In relation to SDPs, there does not currently appear to be a further examination stage once the SDP has been prepared.
+We consider that in the event that SDPs are retained, an independent assessment (examination) of the plan is essential to ensure accountability.